-According to the chemiosmotic hypothesis, ATP- Adenosine triphosphates are produced as the result of proton gradient that is developed across the thylakoids membrane.
-The fundamental components required for the chemiosmosis process are proton gradient, ATP synthase, and proton pump.
-ATP synthase is an enzyme which helps in the synthesis of ATP molecules.
+In this process, ATP- Adenosine triphosphates are produced as the result of proton gradient that exists across the thylakoid membrane.
+The fundamental components necessary for the chemiosmosis process are proton gradient, ATP synthase, and proton pump.
+The enzyme which is required for the synthesis of ATP molecules is called ATP synthase.

-The enzyme ATP synthase possesses two subunits -F0 and F1.
-The F0 subunit is involved in the protons transportation across the membrane as a transmembrane channel while configuration changes in F1 activate the enzymes.
-The enzyme phosphorylates ADP, by adding one more phosphorus group to the ADP and converting ADP molecules to ATP molecules.
-The proton gradient developed across the membrane is the driving force of ATP synthase.
+The enzyme ATP synthase consists of two subunits, namely: F0 and F1.
+The F0 subunit is involved in the protons transportation across the membrane which causes changes in F1 configuration leading to the activation of enzymes.
+The enzyme phosphorylates ADP(meaning: to add a phosphate group) and converts ADP molecules to ATP molecules.
+The proton gradient that exists across the membrane is the primary driving force of ATP synthase.

-During the light reaction of photosynthesis, photosystems help chlorophyll to absorb light.
-As a result, hydrolysis process occurs which releases electrons and protons.
-The released electrons get moved to higher energy level and are carried by electron transport system.
-While the released protons from stroma begin accumulating inside the membrane.
-This generates a proton gradient a product of the electron transport chain.
-The small quantity of the generated protons is used by photosystem I to reduce NAHP+ to NADPH by electrons, from the photolysis of water.
-When the proton gradient is collapsed it releases energy and protons that are carried out back to stroma via F0 the transmembrane channel of ATP synthase.
-This released energy causes changes in F1 configuration and triggers the ATP synthase to convert ADP to ATP.
+In the light reaction phase of photosynthesis, chlorophyll absorbs light with the help of photosystems.
+This results in the hydrolysis, where water molecules are split, releasing electrons and protons in the process.
+The released electrons get excited and move to higher energy level and are carried by electron transport system.
+Meanwhile, the released protons from stroma begin accumulating inside the membrane.
+This results in the creation of a proton gradient, a product of the electron transport chain.
+The small quantity of the resultant protons are used by photosystem I to reduce NADP+ to NADPH by electrons, from the photolysis of water.
+Eventually, the proton gradient collapses and it releases energy and protons that are carried out back to stroma via F0 of ATP synthase.
+This resultant energy induce changes in F1 configuration and this in turn, activates the ATP synthase which converts ADP to ATP.